How to analyze landing pages: the four signals beyond bounce rate

 • Low visitors + high engagement + high goal conversion: the page works.
 Get it more traffic.

-The Plausible-style "Top Pages" report lacks the goal column by default.
-To get it, you set up goals first, then expose conversion rate as a peer column on the pages report.
-In Clickport, the goal column appears automatically once a goal is configured for the site, and it filters per-page.
-In GA4, it lives under the "Key events" column in the landing-page report and you have to add it manually in the customization panel.
+A Plausible-style "Top Pages" report does not show the goal column by default.
+You have to set up goals first, then add conversion rate as a peer column on the pages report.
+In Clickport the goal column shows up on its own once you configure a goal for the site, and it filters per page.
+In GA4 it hides under the "Key events" column on the landing-page report, and you add it by hand in the customization panel.

-Once you have visitors, engagement, and goal conversion on one row, you can read a landing page in about two seconds.
+Get visitors, engagement, and goal conversion onto one row and you can read a landing page in about two seconds.

 The source × landing page cross-filter

-The third signal is the single most actionable move in landing-page analysis: cross-filter by source.
+The third signal is the most useful move in all of landing-page analysis: cross-filter by source.

-A landing page does not have one bounce rate, one engagement score, or one conversion rate.
+A landing page does not have one bounce rate.
+It does not have one engagement score or one conversion rate either.
 It has one number per traffic source.
-A 65% bounce rate that averages a 90% bounce from one Facebook campaign and a 30% bounce from organic search hides two completely different stories.
-The campaign is bringing the wrong visitors.
-The organic traffic is doing fine.
-The aggregate metric tells you neither.
+Take a 65% bounce rate.
+That single figure can be a 90% bounce from one Facebook campaign averaged against a 30% bounce from organic search.
+Two completely different stories, mashed into one number.
+The campaign is bringing the wrong people.
+The organic traffic is fine.
+The 65% tells you neither.

-To do this in any modern analytics tool: click the landing page row, click the top source for that page, and watch every other panel update to reflect just that source-and-page combination.
+To pull them apart in any modern analytics tool: click the landing-page row, then click the top source for that page, and watch every other panel narrow to just that source-and-page pair.
 Then click a different source for the same page.
-Compare the numbers side by side.
+Now put the two sets of numbers side by side.

 Active filters Page: /pricing× Source: Google×